This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 Step 0: Pre-checks (optional)

 Pre-checks are used to answer formatting questions (e.g., use of tables, graphs, and charts), embargo/delayed release questions, or questions related to the degree granting process.
-You may bring in eight to 10 pages for the degree coordinator to review at your pre-check appointment.

-Step 1: Request your final warrant
+Step 1: Request your final warrant and defend your dissertation

 Notify your graduate program coordinator to have them request your doctoral degree warrant from the Graduate School at least three weeks before the anticipated date of your final dissertation defense.
 You must be enrolled during the semester that you defend and deposit; if you want to defend and/or submit your dissertation to the Graduate School in the summer term, you must register for three credits of research for the eight-week summer session.
+Be very aware of two deadline options for depositing your dissertation.
+Depositing before the first deadline will result in the degree being awarded at the end of that term.
+The second deadline, often called the “window period” deadline, provides a little extra time to deposit after a term ends.
+Dissertations deposited during the window period will result in the degree being awarded at the end of the following term, but will not require enrollment in that term.
+The deadlines for both are very strict and occur at midnight Central Time.
+Be aware that failure to submit by the end of the “window” period at the end of each term will require enrollment in the following term in order for a degree to be awarded.

 Step 2: Pay the dissertation deposit fee